Length: 30 minutes per class Ratio: 7:1

 - Pouring water over your child’s head while in the bath or taking them in the shower can help your child get used to water falling on their face.
 Encourage your child to blink and blow.
 Placing items on the bottom of your bath can help a child feel comfortable submerging their face in the water.

-- Once the lesson is finished, give your child a shower to wash off pool chemicals.
+- Once the lesson is finished, give your child a shower.

 - When the lesson finishes, please leave the pool so the next lesson can take place.